bmlt-enabled/bmlt-root-server/CONTRIBUTING.md

 ## Some useful `make` commands

 - `make help`  Describe all of the make commands.
-- `make clean` Clean the build.
+- `make clean` Clean the build by removing all build artifacts and downloaded dependencies.
 - `make docker` Builds the docker image.
+You really only need to run this when first getting set up or after a change has been made to the Dockerfile or its base image.
 - `make dev` Run the root server under docker (see above).
 - `make bash` Open a bash shell on the container's file system.
 This will start in the directory `/var/www/html/main_server`
 - `make mysql` Start the mysql command-line client with the database `rootserver`, which holds the root server's tables.